grundb/discord-hangman/README.md

 When you want to deploy the bot to a server, such as a Raspberry Pi, the easiest way is using an executable jar.
 To build one, IntelliJ can be used.
 Top the right of the window, find the *Gradle* tab, then navigate to *Tasks* > *shadow* > *shadowJar* and double click it.
 If all works well, this should create the folder `hangman-java/build` which will contain the jar named something like `hangman-java-1.0-all.jar`.
 This can be executed by running `java -jar hangman-java-1.0-all.jar` from the directory in which it is located.

 ### Setting up the bot to run automatically on Linux
 In case you want the bot to run continously, you can set it up as a *systemd service*.
-First, add a bash script to the same folder as your jar called `start.sh` and paste the following content:
+First, add a bash script to the same folder as your jar file called `start.sh` and paste the following content:

 ```
 #!/bin/sh